-The power-up time of the AD7453 is typically 1 μ s, which means that with any frequency of SCLK up to 10 MHz, one dummy cycle will always be sufficient to allow the device to power up.
+The power-up time of the AD7441/AD7451 is typically 1 $\mu s,$ which means that with any frequency of SCLK up to 18 MHz, one dummy cycle will always be sufficient to allow the device to power up.
 Once the dummy cycle is complete, the ADC will be fully powered up and the input signal will be acquired properly.
-The quiet time, t{QUIET}, must still be allowed-from the point at which the bus goes back into three-state after the dummy conversion to the next falling edge of \overline{CS} .
+The quiet time, $t{QUIET},$ must still be allowed-from the point at which the bus goes back into three-state after the dummy conversion to the next falling edge of $\overline{CS}.$ the track-and-hold, which was in hold mode while the part was powered down, returns to track mode after the first SCLK edge the part receives after the falling edge of \overline{CS} .
+This is shown as Point A in Figure 16.

-When running at the maximum throughput rate of 555 kSPS, the AD7453 will power up and acquire a signal within ± 0.5 LSB in one dummy cycle.
-When powering up from the power-down mode with a dummy cycle, as in Figure 15, the track-and-hold, which was in hold mode while the part was powered down, returns to track mode after the first SCLK edge the part receives after the falling edge of $\overline{\text{CS}}$.
-This is shown as Point A in Figure 15.
+When running at the maximum throughput rate of 1 MSPS, the AD7441/AD7451 will power up and acquire a signal within ± 0.5 LSB in one dummy cycle, i.e., 1 μ s.
+When powering up from the power-down mode with a dummy cycle, as in Figure 16,

-This figure assumes a very short time to enter power-down mode.
-This will increase as the burst of clocks used to enter the power down mode is increased.
-Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire V{IN} , it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and acquire V{IN} fully; 1 μs will be sufficient to power up the device and acquire the input signal.
+Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire $V{\rm IN}$, it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and acquire $V{\rm IN}$ fully; 1 μ s will be sufficient to power up the device and acquire the input signal.

 For example, if a 5 MHz SCLK frequency was applied to the ADC, the cycle time would be 3.2 μ s (i.e., 1/(5 MHz) × 16).
-In one dummy cycle, 3.2 μ s, the part would be powered up and V{IN} acquired fully.
+In one dummy cycle, 3.2 μ s, the part would be powered up and $V{\rm IN}$ acquired fully.
 However after 1 μ s with a 5 MHz SCLK, only five SCLK cycles would have elapsed.
 At this stage, the ADC would be fully powered up and the signal acquired.
-So, in this case, the \overline{CS} can be brought high after the 10th SCLK falling edge and brought low again after a time, t{QUIET}, to initiate the conversion.
+So, in this case, the $\overline{\rm CS}$ can be brought high after the 10th SCLK falling edge and brought low again after a time, $t{\rm QUIET}$, to initiate the conversion.

-When power supplies are first applied to the AD7453, the ADC may either power up in the power-down mode or normal mode.
+When power supplies are first applied to the AD7441/AD7451, the ADC may either power up in the power-down mode or normal mode.
 Because of this, it is best to allow a dummy cycle to elapse to ensure that the part is fully powered up before attempting a valid conversion.
-Likewise, if the user wants the part to power up in power-down mode, then the dummy cycle may be used to ensure the device is in power-down mode by executing a cycle such as that shown in Figure 14.
-Once supplies are applied to the AD7453, the power-up time is the same as that when powering up from power-down mode.
+Likewise, if the user wants the part to power up in power-down mode, then the dummy cycle may be used to ensure the device is in power-down mode by executing a cycle such as that shown in Figure 15.
+Once supplies are applied to the AD7441/AD7451, the power-up time is the same as that when powering up from power-down mode.
 It takes approximately 1 μs to power up fully if the part powers up in normal mode.
 It is not necessary to wait 1 μs before executing a dummy cycle to ensure the desired mode of operation.
 Instead, the dummy cycle can occur directly after power is supplied to the ADC.
 If the first valid conversion is then performed directly after the dummy conversion, care must be taken to ensure that adequate acquisition time has been allowed.